votca/votca/papers/v2024/paper.md

 ### summarize some (technical) details here
 - initial release...
 - **C+P from JCP, probably too detailed and can go to Code Structure?** VOTCA–XTP is written in C++ and mostly adheres to the C++14 standard.78 It can be obtained on www.github.com/votca/xtp.
 We use the Git feature branch workflow combined with code review and continuous integration, which executes code formatting, static analyzers, debug and release builds, and the test-suite.
 We use CMake as the build system, which also resolves the inclusion of external dependencies.
-The linear algebra is handled by Eigen,79 which can be accelerated by internally calling the Intel Math Kernel Library.80 For serialization, the HDF5 format is used via the canonical libraries.81 Exchange-correlation functionals are provided by the Library of eXchange-Correlation (LIBXC) functionals.82 Various boost packages83 are used for file system string operations.
+82 Various boost packages83 are used for file system string operations.
 Doxygen is used to document the APIs of VOTCA–XTP and automatically deploys to http://doc.votca.org.
 VOTCA–XTP is designed as a library, which is linked to very thin executables, which can execute a variety of calculators by adding keywords on the command line.
 Virtual interfaces and factory patterns make the addition of new calculators simple.
 The same architecture is used for external DFT and MD codes, making VOTCA–XTP easily extensible.
 Lower-level data structures make use of template metaprogramming to support a variety of data types.
 - summary of recent CSG developments (added methods in CSG)
 - summary of features for XTP part (all new?
 GTO implementation of GW-BSE, QMMM modes, kinetic MC with finite lifetime, subsystem-embedding)